Subleading logarithmic behavior in the parquet formalism: Introduction

 \section{Introduction}

 Perturbative expansions are ubiquitous in theoretical physics, and logarithmic divergences therein often lead to power laws in observables.
 In the 1960s, several works developed self-consistent methods to sum up the leading logarithmic terms from Feynman diagrams of all orders.
 Among other systems, these techniques were successfully applied to meson scattering~\cite{Diatlov1957Asymptotic}, the Kondo model~\cite{Abrikosov1965}, the one-dimensional interacting Fermi gas~\cite{Bychkov1966,Anderson1970}, and the Fermi-edge singularity in x-ray absorption in metals~\cite{roulet1969singularities,nozieres1969singularities2}.
+These self-consistent summations take into account two diagrammatic channels, but exclude self-energy corrections.
 Following Ref.~\cite{roulet1969singularities}, we refer to them as the \emph{first-order parquet} approach.

-Presently, the Hubbard model is one of the most studied many-body problems of condensed matter physics~\cite{Schaefer2021}.
+Presently, the Hubbard model is one of the most studied many-body problems of condensed matter physics~\cite{Schaefer2021,Qin2022Hubbard}.
 To capture the interplay of its competing fluctuations, another type of self-consistent summation of diagrams was developed, which we here call \emph{full parquet} approach.
 It involves the self-energy and the effective interactions in all three channels of two-particle reducibility~\cite{Bickers1991Conserving,Bickers1992,Chen1992Numerical,Bickers2004}.
-As the perturbative series of the Hubbard model does not exhibit logarithmic divergences, such a treatment was not motivated by logarithmic terms, but by the fulfillment of crossing symmetry and self-consistency on the one- and two-particle level~\cite{Bickers2004, Held2008}.
+As the perturbative series of the Hubbard model does not exhibit logarithmic divergences, such a treatment was not motivated by logarithmic terms but by the fulfillment of crossing symmetry and self-consistency on the one- and two-particle level~\cite{Bickers2004, Held2008}.
 With increasing computational power, the numerical solution of the parquet equations has nowadays become a viable tool~\cite{Tam2013Solvings,Valli2015Dynamical,Li2016,Li2019The,Kauch2020Generic,Astretsov2020Dual,Eckhardt2020Truncated}.